EugeoSynthesisThirtyTwo/prompt-interpolation-script-for-sd-webui/readme.md

 <h3><b>Features</b></h3>

-This script allows you to interpolate between two positive prompts, it uses the AND syntaxes.<br>
+<li>Interpolate between two positive prompts, it uses the AND syntaxes so it doesn't work for DDIM and PLMS.</li>
-It can also create a gif with the generated images.<br>
+<li>Create a gif with the generated images.</li>
-It works for both txt2img and img2img.<br>
+<li>Works for both txt2img and img2img.</li>
-It doesn't work for DDIM and PLMS.<br>
+<li>Increase your batch count and batch size interpolate between many size at the same time.</li>

 <h3><b>Example</b></h3>